-f.
-The Board of Commissioners votes on First Plat.
+- g.- The Board of Commissioners votes on First Plat.
 If First Plat is approved, applicant can begin Construction Drawings.
-If the Board of Commissioners denies the approval of the subdivision, the applicant must wait twelve months from the date of denial prior to resubmitting plans to develop this parcel that was denied.
-At the time of approval of the First Plat, the Board of Commissioners can indicate by a majority vote to review the subdivision plans at the next phase, Construction Plan, or the next two phases, Construction Plan and Final Plat.
-If the Board of Commissioners does not indicate their desire to vote on the next two submittals by the applicant, then review of the Construction Plan and the Final Plat will be reviewed and approved by County Staff.
+If the Board of Commissioners denies the approval of the subdivision, the applicant must re-submit at the Concept Plan stage of the subdivision process and wait six months from the date of denial prior to rescheduling a pre-application meeting with staff to develop this parcel that was denied.
+At the time of approval of the First Plat, the Board of Commissioners shall indicate by a majority vote whether to consider for approval, disapproval or approval with modifications the subdivision plans for the next phase, Construction Plan, or the next two phases, Construction Plan and Final Plat.
+Prior to approval of the Construction Plan or Final Plat by the Planning Director, the Board of Commissioners by majority vote can rescind their decision and choose to have the application reviewed by the Planning Board and brought back before the Board of Commissioners for action.
+If the Board of Commissioners decides to have Board review of the application, the applicant shall be provided sufficient time to meet the time limit on validity of First Plat or Construction Plan approval, whichever is applicable. - At the First Plat step, the Board of Commissioners will review the plan and indicate their approval, disapproval, or approval subject to modifications.
+If the Board of County Commissioners give disapproval or approval subject to modifications, the necessary reasons or modifications will be specified in the minutes of the meeting.

-(1) Time limit on validity of First Plat approval
+2.6.
+Time limit on validity of First Plat approval

 Approval of a First Plat shall be valid for a period of twelve (12) months following the date of approval by the Board of Commissioners.
-A one-year extension may be granted if the applicant solidly demonstrates that third party delays (and not the applicant) are responsible for the lapse and have the extension reviewed by the Planning Board and approved by the BOC.
+Approval shall remain valid provided the Construction Plan application is submitted during this time period.
+A one-year extension may be granted if the applicant demonstrates that delays beyond their control -are responsible for the lapse and have the extension reviewed by the Planning Board and approved by the Board of Commissionerssubmitted and reviewed following the process outlined in Section 5.2(D)(4) prior to the expiration of approval.
 If First Plat approval expires the subdivision shall not be considered for construction approval until and unless another First Plat approval is granted according to applicable regulations and appropriate additional administrative fees are paid.

-This time limit on the validity of First Plat approval shall not apply for Planned Unit Developments, also referred to as Planned Residential Developments, or subdivisions of 50 lots or more.
+This time limit on the validity of First Plat approval shall not apply for Planned Unit Developments, also referred to as Planned Residential Developments, or subdivisions of 50 lots or more when a development schedule is submitted and approved.
 First Plat approval shall not expire for developments in these categories provided the development continues according to the overall phasing and time schedule established when First Plat is approved.
 The first phase of phased subdivision must submit Construction Plans within two (2) years of approval of First Plat.
 The Board of Commissioners can grant extension of one year for phases using the same criteria listed above.

-(2) Deadline for Submission of First Plat
+3.7.
+Deadline for Submission of First Plat

-First Plat shall be submitted 60 days prior to the Environmental Review Board meeting when the subdivision will be considered; the Environmental Review Board may postpone hearing the application for up to one regular meeting, and may continue hearing the application up to one additional meeting.
-Failure of the Environmental Review Board to act on the First Plat within this meeting cycle will be deemed approval of the plat by the Environmental Review Board.
+First Plat shall be submitted at least sixty (60) days prior to the Environmental Review Board meeting when the subdivision will be considered; the Environmental Review Board may postpone hearing the application for one regular meeting, and may continue hearing the application for one additional regular meeting.
+Failure of the Environmental Review Board to act on the First Plat within this meeting cycle will be deemed a recommendation for approval of the plat by the Environmental Review Board.